Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 To edit a global template:

-Click the settings wheel in the top right corner.
+Select the settings wheel () in the top right corner to open site settings.

 Find the template in the table and select Edit.